crrdlx/crrdlx.github.io/README.md

 The "DMW" is a template for a simple, clean, one-page website.
 It fits and looks great on any browser.
 The DMW repository is here: [https://github.com/crrdlx/doggone-minimal-website](https://github.com/crrdlx/doggone-minimal-website)

+#### Satoshi Bitcoin Converter

+I also made the Satoshi Bitcoin Converter app for Android (not open source, maybe one day).
+It is available at https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US The "sales pitch" (it's free) follows:

+Satoshi Bitcoin Converter automatically switches units between bitcoin, mBTC, uBTC, and satoshi.
+A current value is displayed in major currencies.
+Maybe you've wondered how many u-bits are in an m-bit, or, how much bitcoin is that 15,000 satoshi?
+Or, what's all that worth right now anyway in fiat currency?
+Then this may be a useful app for you.

+Note: this app is not for fiat-to-fiat conversion, like USD-to-EUR.
+And it is not for crypto-to-crypto conversion, like Bitcoin-to-Dash.
+This app is for fiat-to-crypto conversions.

+Ethereum unit conversion is included: Ether, Finney, Szabo, and Gwei units.

+Bitcoin Cash (BCH), Litecoin (LTC), Dash (DASH), NEO (NEO), NeoGAS (GAS), Dogecoin (DOGE), and Grin (GRIN) support have been included as well.

+Supported currencies: USD, GBP, EUR, CNY, CAD, AUD, INR, JPY, KRW, and many others.